 The ability to flexibly transfer and apply experiential knowledge to new contexts is dependent on the ability to recognise the underlying principles that govern the situation (Verschaffel et al., 2009).
 For instance, as expert SFOs described, mental modelling reflected a process of ‘picture developing’ in order to; (i) causally connect and explain the situation in a meaningful way, (ii) build expectations, (iii) direct decision making, and (iv) prepare for subsequent actions and outcomes (Fackler et al., 2009).
 Mental models (conceptual knowledge) not only enabled expert SFOs to immediately recognise contextual changes and when standard tactical options were failing in the current context (based on previously projected occurrences, outcomes, and own responses), but also enabled the understanding of how and why they could adapt their training or assigned role to the identified situational changes (Fiore, Ross & Jentsch, 2012).
 Both samples utilised mental modelling strategies, however, expert SFOs were able to quickly generate a larger number of hypothesised potential occurrences.
-A greater number of anticipated task-relevant options have been found in previous studies to help experts predict actions and outcomes more accurately under uncertainty, enabling greater flexibility to respond to projected events (Clark & Estes, 1996; Gutzwiller & Clegg, 2013; Klein & Militello, 2001; Williams, 2002; Pirollo & Card, 2008; Ward, Ericsson & Williams, 2012).
+A greater number of anticipated task-relevant options have been found in previous studies to help experts predict actions and outcomes more accurately under uncertainty, enabling greater flexibility to respond to projected events (Gutzwiller & Clegg, 2013; Ward, Ericsson & Williams, 2012).
 Similarly, expert SFOs described mental modelling before arriving at the scene as a preparatory process that aided adaptation in later phases of the armed confrontation.
 In contrast, novice AFOs’ inexperience was shown in their lack of confidence and reliance on verification of tactical decisions before implementation of adaptive action.

-SFOs’ adaptive expertise reflected the Rasmussen decision ladder in their flexible adjustment of decisional processes and strategies in accordance with contextual demands.
 Reflecting Rasmussen’s (1976) decision ladder, novice AFOs were found to respond to the circumstances occurring during a firearms incident in a linear process of reasoning compared to expert SFOs who flexibly shunt from cue to cue depending on the contextual demands (Jenkins, 2009; Naikar, 2010).
 The parallel between these findings and Rasmussen’s decision ladder suggest implication for training recommendations.

 Theoretical implications

-In all, the current findings both complement and challenge previous models of expertise.
+In all, the current findings complement previous models of expertise.
 For instance, models such as Klein’s RPD Model (1997; 2008) indicate expertise to be exemplified by a recognitional shift from analytical processes towards automatic intuitive response (Benner, 2004; Lipshitz et al., 2001).
 The current results support the gradual development of reliance on intuitive processes: expert SFOs reported having a 'feel' for an incident (SFO1), which helped them judge priorities and tactical decisions.
-In addition, almost all expert SFOs reported relying on an automatic response they referred to as “training mode”.
-However the data shows that under some circumstances (low levels of time critical threat i.e. pre-arrival and post incident procedures), experts continue to utilise analytical planned processing such as compartmentalisation, i.e. “you’re kind of ticking the boxes” (SFO11), and mental modelling, i.e. “I always try and pre-empt the ‘what if’ factor” (SFO4).
-Therefore, the current data would suggest that expertise in the context of tactical decision making during an armed confrontation is not defined by either intuitive or analytical processing, but rather is exemplified as the flexibility to adapt their responses quickly and confidently to situational changes under increased demand.
-Consequently, this study provides support for theories of adaptive expertise (Mercier & Higgins, 2013; Verschaffel et al., 2009; Wiltshire et al., 2014) and Rasmussen’s (1976) decision ladder, which similarly sees flexibility and adaptation as the defining characteristic of expert decision making (Jenkins, 2009; Naikar, 2010).
+In addition, almost all expert SFOs reported relying on an automatic response they referred to as “training mode” which echoes a simple match process using the RPD model (Klein, 2008).
+However, the data shows that under some circumstances (low levels of time critical threat i.e., pre-arrival and post incident procedures), experts continue to utilise analytical planned processing such as compartmentalisation, i.e., “you’re kind of ticking the boxes” (SFO11), and mental modelling, i.e., “I always try and pre-empt the ‘what if’ factor” (SFO4).
+Therefore, the current data would suggest that expertise in the context of tactical decision making during an armed confrontation is not defined by either intuitive or analytical processing alone, but rather is exemplified as the flexibility to adapt their responses quickly and confidently to situational changes under increased demand.
+Consequently, this study provides support for the RPD model (Klein, 1997; 2008), theories of adaptive expertise (Mercier & Higgins, 2013; Verschaffel et al., 2009; Wiltshire et al., 2014) and Rasmussen’s (1976) decision ladder, which similarly sees flexibility and adaptation as the defining characteristic of expert decision making (Jenkins, 2009; Naikar, 2010).

 Practical implications